Global Human Rights Defence: GHRD verdict on the Pabna rape case (2015)

 On 13 March 2015, a 20-year-old woman belonging to the minority Hindu community was gang-raped in Pabna, Bangladesh.
 The victim was abducted and taken to a nearby jungle, where she was threatened with a knife and raped by the perpetrators.
 The perpetrators had warned her that they would kill her and her parents in case she approached the police.

 The incident generated widespread attention and the case was investigated by GHRD and its local partner Research and Empowerment Organization (REO).
 The organizations constantly monitored the developments in the case and also provided aid to the victim and her family.

 GHRD and REO identified that the authorities are not investigating the case and held protests to raise awareness about the problem.
 A protest was held wherein a human chain was created along with student volunteers.
 This pressurized the authorities to initiate action.
 GHRD and REO also began lobbying and advocacy efforts in Bangladesh to seek responsibility from the authorities.

 After a series of protests, the police authorities finally registered the First Investigation Report (FIR) and arrested the perpetrators, Mohammed Farid Hossain (27 years) and Mohammed Hafizul (24 years).
 On 28 October 2018, the trial court sentenced the accused to life imprisonment.
 The verdict was delivered by Justice Owarul Islam.

 GHRD has been also been involved in rehabilitation activities on the ground so that the victims can continue living a dignified life in society.
 The victim in the Pabna case has been successfully rehabilitated and is currently working with GHRD's local partner in Bangladesh, REO.

-Events

-Humanitarian Aid for Nepal Campaign (2019)

-Nepal was struck by a heavy rainstorm during the night of the 31 March 2019.
-Concrete numbers are yet to be revealed, but news agencies estimate that there are at least 31 deaths, 400 injuries and over 2,400 houses destroyed.
-It is reported that the relief materials are not adequate to meet the needs of the disaster victims.
-Many people still have not found food or tarpaulin tents to take shelter.